What is a Wire Transfer and How Does It Work?

 Put simply, a wire transfer is an transfer of money electronically.

 These days, that applies to just about every payment but to be precise, this term refers to a very specific method payment.
 It's a reasonably quick and secure transfer of funds from one bank or credit union to another financial institution using an electronic network such as Fedwire or SWIFT.
-Traditionally, wire transfers are fast.
+Traditionally, wire transfers (also know as telegraphic transfers) are fast.
 If a payment takes several days to clear as available funds in the recipient’s account, it is not technically a wire transfer.

 Fee Free Offer

 The Currency Shop has partnered with OFX to offer fee free money transfers.
 Click on this offer, register your details and avoid paying a fee to transfer money overseas.

 - After 20 years, OFX is one of the oldest money transfer companies and they have the expertise to go with it.